Catholic School Advisory Council

 At Precious Blood, our Catholic School Advisory Council strives to find opportunities to bring together school, home and parish in a manner that nurtures a Christ-centred environment, provides student-focused learning opportunities and supports the growth of the whole person.
 We have supported many different faith and student-focused learning opportunities by raising funds which allow for the growth of the whole person.
 Our council is honoured to work alongside a parish and school community that provides a safe, respectful and inclusive environment for all.
 It is amazing to see the students work in a similar manner within their classrooms, play yards and the community at large – treating everyone with respect and lending a helping hand.
 Our Council truly believes “…that faith development is a gradual, life-long and community process in partnership with the parish, home, and school.”

-Catholic School Advisory Council Co-chairs
+Heather Becker, Catholic School Advisory Chair

 School councils play a vital role in our Catholic school communities.
-They are shining examples of open communication and partnerships between all key stakeholders – parents, students, teachers, principals, parishes and members of the broader community.
+They are shining examples of open communication and partnerships between all key stakeholders – parents, students, staff, principals, parishes and members of the broader community.
 We chose to call our school councils Catholic School Advisory Councils (CSACs) because the name reflects our common faith and emphasizes the importance of our Catholic community.

 Our CSACs provide a forum for parents and other members of the school community to contribute to the improvement of student achievement and school performance.
 The councils make recommendations to principals and the Board on matters they believe relevant.
 We consult with CSACs on a range of matters that affect student learning and consider recommendations made by the councils.
 Whether through attending local CSAC meetings, sharing ideas and information with fellow CSACs from other schools, or partaking in various Board initiatives, we have found parents’ advice to be extremely thoughtful, caring and beneficial to enriching the fabric of students’ learning and faith development.